 In the pic above, this is the left side of the engine case, with the whole assembly flipped upside down.
 The motor drives an oil-bath reduction gear and the wet-clutch first, then the clutch drives the 4-speed gear-box and output sprocket.

 In the pic above, we can see that the motor is an inrunner.
 Eight magnets on the rotor, and 12 stator-teeth.
 The magnets are “surface mount” instead of being inset slightly into the lamination stack.
 Zero motorcycles moved to a “Interior Permanent Magnet / IPM” arrangement a few years ago.
-Moving to a more modern IPM rotor allows the magnets to run cooler, by moving them a bit farther away from the magnetic eddy-currents around the air-gap.
+Moving to a more modern IPM rotor allows the magnets to run cooler, by moving them a bit farther away from the magnetic eddy-currents around the air-gap between the rotor and stator.
 This in turn allows the motor to use higher peak amps when accelerating, without fear that the temp sensor would limit the amps right when you want them the most.

 Back in 2011, Brammo tried the same thing (click here) when they took a existing gasoline engine case and adapted an electric motor onto it with the stock clutch and 6-speed transmission.
 The designer felt that there were many motorcyclists that would feel more comfortable transitioning to an electric version if it had a familiar clutch and transmission “experience”.
-Brammo closed down due to low sales, but the transmssion did allow Brammo to use a smaller motor than the large Motenergy 75-7…which the successful Zero company is using with it’s one-speed drivetrain.
+Brammo was bought-out by Harley Davidson, but the 6-speed transmssion did allow Brammo to use a smaller motor than the large Motenergy 75-7…which the successful Zero company is currently using with it’s one-speed drivetrain.

-As a final note, the aluminum case and oil-bath would both help absorb heat from the motor during temporary high peak amp-loads, and then shed that heat to the outside air.
+As a final note, the aluminum case and oil-bath would both help to absorb heat from the motor during temporary high peak amp-loads, and then shed that heat to the outside air.
 Although it’s passive (no pump or radiator), this electric motor can be considered liquid-cooled.
 Although lube-oil is not common as the main coolant on most drivetrains, Suzuki did this with great success on several models of gasoline engine (click here).
+So using lube-oil as coolant does work.

-This is just my opinion, but…if the price is cheap enough, the Denzel “Rush” dirt bike will sell anywhere that other competitors can’t get product shipped to in that location.
-That being said, Denzel is also selling the “engine case” with clutch and 4-speed as a separate DIY unit, which has been a common theme in Asia for converting gasoline vehicles to electric.
+This is just my opinion, but…if the price is cheap enough, the Denzel “Rush” dirt bike will sell just fine anywhere that other competitors can’t get product shipped to them in that location.
+That being said, Denzel is also selling the “engine case” with it’s clutch and 4-speed as a separate DIY unit, which has been a common theme in Asia for converting gasoline vehicles to electric.

 Zero and Sur-Ron “Crate Engines”